ArchiveBox/docs/Usage.md

 If you're using Docker, also make sure to read the Configuration section on the [[Docker]] page.

 > [!TIP]
-> You can run ArchiveBox commands from anywhere using `env chdir` (without having to `cd` into a data directory first):
+> You can run ArchiveBox commands from anywhere (without having to `cd` into a data directory first):
 > `env chdir=/path/to/archivebox/data archivebox [subcommand] [...args]`

 ---